Body Language (Blake Shelton album)

-Body Language (stylized in all lowercase) is the twelfth studio album by American country music singer Blake Shelton.
+Body Language is the twelfth studio album by American country music singer Blake Shelton.
 The album was released on May 21, 2021, by Warner Bros.
 Nashville and Ten Point Productions.

 Commercial performance

 Body Language debuted at number eighteen on the Billboard 200 with 24,000 units (15,000 pure).
 The same week, Shelton earned his 17th top 10 on Billboard's Top Country Albums chart.